-Mayahuel feels like a tequila sanctuary that’s stationed halfway between glitzy LA and old Mexico–quite a trick, considering it’s entrance is affixed to East Village’s Indian Row.
-While dodging hosts hawking $8.95 curry specials, you’ll spot a squat, corrugated roof jutting out above a heavy, monastery door that’s slammed shut against your peeping eyes.
-Only the sound of a cocktail shaker escapes from the high, barred windows.
-Inside, cell-like booths encased in more bars and old brick, chintzy chandeliers, a harem-red lounge under cathedral lights upstairs, and our lady of Guadelupe in the basement, add up to a church-dungeon whorehouse ringed in spanish tile.
-If it sounds tacky, wait.
-After a few drinks it seems completely natural.
+Mayahuel feels like a tequila sanctuary that’s stationed halfway between glitzy LA and old Mexico–quite a trick, considering its entrance is affixed to East Village’s Indian Row.
+While walking past hosts hawking $8.95 curry specials, you’ll spot a squat, corrugated roof jutting out above a heavy, monastic door.
+The sound of a cocktail shaker escapes from the high, barred windows.
+Inside, cell-like booths encased in more bars and old brick, chintzy chandeliers, a harem-red lounge under cathedral lights upstairs, and our lady of Guadelupe in the basement, add up to a sort of chapel-in-a-whorehouse atmosphere.

 Like at Death & Company, owner Philip Ward’s other venture, the best seats are at the bar.
-The bartenders, now within badgering range, helped my alleviate my lifelong ignorance of tequila and mescal while making mixology magic.
+The bartenders helped my alleviate my ignorance of tequila and mescal while making our drinks.
 I also left with a new favorite cocktail.
 The whoopsy daisy ($13) uses blanco tequila, joven mezcal, pomegranate molasses and lime in proportions both potent and delicious.
 The watermelon sugar ($12), another tequila-mescal concoction, tasted like a refreshing spiked punch, with a cayenne and salt rim that added a peppery zing (recipe on Gothamist).
-The michelada ($9), a beer cocktail with spicy sangrita, a mixer of tomato, orange, and chilies, impressed me somewhat less, but aƱejo ($18), aged tequila served neat, was smooth and smokey, reminiscent of scotch.
+The michelada ($9), a beer cocktail with spicy sangrita, a mixer of tomato, orange, and chilies, impressed me somewhat less, but añejo ($18), aged tequila served neat, was smooth and smokey, reminiscent of scotch.

-There’s a menu featuring snacky tapas things like tacos and plantains but since the tab was creeping up towards $30 apiece after two drinks, it was soon time to flee in search of a cheaper harbors.
-I suppose if you’re going to serve $13 cocktails in the teeth of a recession they’d better be friggin special, and I felt the ones as Mayahuel were.
-Fortunately, there’s plenty of inexpensive Indian grub down the block when you run out of money.
+There’s a menu featuring snacky things like tacos and plantains but since the tab was creeping up towards $30 apiece after two drinks, it was soon time to head elsewhere.
+Fortunately, there’s plenty of inexpensive Indian grub nearby when you run out of money.

 Mayahuel